 We have had absolutely beautiful fall weather since early September.
 We continued to have warm temperatures in the upper 70s and upper 80s and we even set a few daytime and overnight high temperature records.
 During that time, the trees displayed their beautiful fall colors.

 Unfortunately, the beautiful weather included no measurable rain for the entire month of October.
-We made up for that in the past 24 hours with 4+ inches of rain last week, then 7 inches of rain last night, and severe thunderstorm and tornado warnings both times.
+We made up for that with 4+ inches of rain last week, then 7 inches of rain last night, and severe thunderstorm and tornado warnings both times.
 I think that gets our area out of its drought status!
 The storms were followed by a cold front, so I don’t think we’re going to experience any more days in the upper 80s this year.
 It was wonderful while it lasted, but now it’s time for hot chocolate and snuggly sweaters and blankets.

 *The title quote is attributed to William Cullen Bryant